Looking for some fun presidential

 After President Taft completed

-his term of office, he served as chairman of the 1913 U.S. Open played at
+his term of office, he served as honorary chairman of the 1913 U.S. Open played at

-Brookline Country Club, and not only witnessed Francis Ouimet's stunning
+Brookline Country Club, and not only witnessed parts of Francis Ouimet's stunning

 Open victory, but was instrumental in it being used to further catapult the